zonxa/seal/UsingSeal.md

 });
 ```

-Keys retrieved from Seal key servers are cached by `SealClient` for following decryptions (in case the same id is used by multiple encryptions).
+The `SealClient` caches keys retrieved from Seal key servers to optimize performance during subsequent decryptions, especially when the same id is used across multiple encryptions.

-In addition, multiple keys can be retrieved in a batch and stored in the cache by calling the function `fetchKeys` with a multi-command PTB.
-This option is recommended when multiple keys are needed, to reduce the number of calls to Seal key servers.
-Since requests may be rate limited by key servers, developers are encouraged to design their applications and policies to minimize the number of requests.
+To retrieve multiple keys efficiently, use the `fetchKeys` function with a multi-command PTB.
+This approach is recommended when multiple keys are required, as it reduces the number of requests to the key servers.
+Because key servers may apply rate limiting, developers should design their applications and access policies to minimize the frequency of key retrieval requests.

 ```typescript
 await client.fetchKeys({